Medicare and tax

 You may pay these each year as part of your income tax.

-The levy is about 2% of your taxable income if you earn over $27,476.
+The levy is about 2% of your taxable income.
 You pay the levy on top of the tax you pay on your taxable income.

-Read about the Medicare levy on the Australian Taxation Office website.
+Read about the Medicare levy on the Australian Taxation Office (ATO) website.

-You may not need to pay the levy if you meet any of the following criteria:
+You may not pay the levy if you meet any of the following criteria:

 - you are a foreign resident temporarily working in Australia